 Our ability to make payments on our indebtedness and fund our ongoing operations depends on our operating subsidiaries' ability to generate cash in the future and distribute that cash to us.
 It is possible that our subsidiaries may not generate cash from operations in an amount sufficient to enable us to service our indebtedness.
 In addition, many of our subsidiaries are required to comply with the provisions of franchise agreements, dealer agreements, other agreements with manufacturers, mortgages, and credit facility providers.
 Many of these agreements contain minimum working capital or net worth requirements, and are subject to change at least annually.
-Although the requirements contained in these agreements or other agreements with manufacturers could require us to alter the manner in which we distribute or use cash.
+Although the requirements contained in these agreements did not restrict our subsidiaries from distributing cash to us as of December 31, 2013, unexpected changes to our franchise agreements, dealer agreements or other agreements with manufacturers could require us to alter the manner in which we distribute or use cash.
 If our operating subsidiaries are unable to generate and distribute sufficient cash to us to service our indebtedness and fund our ongoing operations, our financial condition may be materially adversely affected.